webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Speaks-for-the-Land.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Speaks for the Land
+collection: Foci
+kind: Focus
 ---
 ## Speaks for the Land
 Your spiritual connection to nature and the environment grants you mystical abilities.